Dre Campbell Farm

 Neem oil is a powerful organic solution used to control many garden pests.

-To use neem oil fungus gnats, combine one teaspoon of organic liquid soap with one tablespoon of neem oil and a liter of warm water.
+To use neem oil for fungus gnats, combine one teaspoon of organic liquid soap with one tablespoon of neem oil and a liter of warm water.
 Shake well.

 Takeaway